Mariano Roca de Togores, 1st Marquess of Molins

 Mariano Roca de Togores y Carrasco, 1st Marquess of Molins Grandee of Spain and 1st Viscount of Rocamora (17 August 1812, in Albacete, Spain – 4 September 1889, in Lequeitio, Biscay, Spain) was a Spanish noble, politician and writer who served as Minister of State during the reign of Alfonso XII.
 His title takes its name from the locality of Molins, Orihuela.

+Roca de Togores was elected to seat K of the Real Academia Española, he took up his seat on 1 January 1841.
+He was the director of the royal academy between 1865 and 1875.